 If you're looking for a winter getaway in Michigan, here are all the great things you can do in Ann Arbor when it's cold.
 (And good news: most of these things are indoors!)

-Note: This post was written in partnership with Wanderful and Destination Ann Arbor, who I'm currently an ambassador for!
-As always, though, all opinions are 100% my own.
+Note: This post was written in partnership with Wanderful and Destination Ann Arbor.
+As always, though, all opinions are 100% my own and based on my personal experiences.

 Things to do in Ann Arbor in winter